 The brain patterns switch to mostly Delta waves, which are by far the slowest and have the largest amplitude.
 Delta waves are experienced when one is totally unconscious.
 The only difference between stage 3 and stage 4 is the percentage of Delta waves present.

-Stage 4 Delta waves reach over 50%.
+Stage 4 is when Delta waves reach over 50%.

-Delta brain waves release anti-aging hormones, heal the mind and repair muscles, while promoting access to the deepest possible states of relaxation.
+Delta brain waves release anti-aging hormones, heal the mind, and repair muscles, while promoting access to the deepest possible states of relaxation.
 Stage 4 is when the heart and breathing slow and blood vessels dilate to provide more nourishment to cells.

 Delta waves raise the amount of melatonin coming from the pituitary gland, which positively influences the endocrine system, lowers body temperature, and even adds an intuitive dimension to the psyche.
 Delta waves also help diminish cortisol, a hormone released under stress that tends to overwork the adrenal glands as part of the classic fight or flight sequence.
 Exhausted adrenals exacerbated by inadequate sleep lead to serious health issues.
 Cortisol levels that stay elevated from poor sleep contribute to brain cell damage and aging.